laurenbellis/Student-Athlete-Concerige/README.md

 ## Deploying

-This project runs locally via `adk web` / `adk run` for development.
-To take it further, ADK agents can be containerized and deployed to **Cloud Run** (or Vertex AI Agent Engine): package the agent with a small FastAPI wrapper, build a container image, and deploy with `gcloud run deploy`.
-The MCP server would either run as a sidecar process or be swapped for an HTTP/SSE-based MCP connection (`SseServerParams`) instead of stdio, since Cloud Run services don't share a local filesystem process the way stdio expects.
-This project doesn't deploy live for judging purposes, per the course rubric.
+“This project runs locally using ADK (adk web / adk run).
+It is designed to be deployable to Cloud Run by containerizing the agent and replacing stdio MCP with an HTTP-based transport.”
 ## Built with

 This project was built and tested in Google's **Antigravity** IDE as part of